 Traders of Palampur buy various goods from wholesale markets in the cities and sell them in the village.
-General stores in the village sell a wide range of items like rice, wheat, sugar, tea, oil, biscuits, soap, toothpaste, batteries, candles, notebooks, pen, pencil, even some cloth.
+General stores in the village sell a wide range of items like rice, wheat, sugar, tea, oil, biscuits, soap, toothpaste, batteries, candles, notebooks, pen, pencil, even some types of cloth.

 4. Transport: a fast developing sector

 Transport services include rickshaws, tonga, jeep, tractor, truck drivers, traditional bullock cart and bogey.
-They transport people and goods from one place to another, and in return get paid for it.
+They transport people and goods from one place to another and in return get paid for it.